ooh ads

 The idea of commoditization transposed to brand is, in reality, what commoditization is: the (slow) death of relevant value - i.e. becoming a stale brand.

 But, don't fret.
 There are strategies you can put in place to reverse the speed of that effect.
-Here are seven ways to "decommoditize" your stale brand and reassert its value:
+Here are seven ways to "decommoditize" your stale brand and reassert its brand value:

 1. Think of the brand/product in new ways – when you redefine what something is or could be, you reframe its context making it much easier to redefine what it can be used for.
 For example: when you stop thinking of milk as a drink, and start thinking of it as a food, you change the scope of what you’re working with in so many new ways.